Is Your iPhone Camera Set-Up To Do The Work For You?

 There are also controls at the top of the photo frame to be aware of.

-Turn on or off the flash and HDR modes, Live Photo, set a timer, and flip the camera for a selfie.
+This is where you can turn on or off the flash and HDR modes, choose Live Photo, or set a timer, and flip the camera for a selfie.

 Let’s briefly go over each of the modes, and I encourage you to give them a try when you are not under pressure to quickly take a photo.

 It’s easy to think you’ll remember, but I really recommend practicing.

 Obviously, you know about this already because it is the one you use the most.

 This is the mode to use when taking photos for social media like Instagram.

 Didn’t you always wonder why anyone would take a square photo?
 Dah!
 Maybe I’m the only one behind the game on this one.